Nilando/velvetkernel.com/site/_posts/2025-03-20-first-post.markdown

 A lexer (sometimes called a scanner or tokenizer) is a fundamental component of a parser that breaks down a source file into logical pieces, usually called tokens.
-The lexer gets its name from the fact that defines the languages lexicon, which is the set of meaningful tokens of the language.
+The lexer gets its name from the fact that it defines the languages lexicon, which is the set of meaningful tokens of the language.

 A lexer might take the following input...